top of page

 Encouraging Allyship for Gender Equity in Sports

-Promoting Women Coaches and Women Leaders in School / Park & Recreation
+Promoting Women Coaches and Women Leaders

-1. Recruit, retain, and support women coaches!
-Simple as that!
++ 1. Recruit and support women coaches!

 "Kim helped us with many ideas, tools, and insights on how to get more girls playing, women coaching, and allyship from all!"

-Conference Participant
+- Conference Participant

 ai-generated-IMAGE.jpg

-Rates & Engagement
+Rates & Next Steps

 bottom of page